New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: New MiniBooNE data analysis

 \section{New MiniBooNE data analysis}

-In light of the previous sections, it is established the existence of an inconsistency between the observed number of events and the expected by the current oscillation model.
-Diffenrent studies including the study of MiniBooNE collaboration failed to explain this excess as experiment errors or being a limited phenomena.
-The posibility of non-oscillation explanation or extra-events related to the observed events is also ruled out.
-Then, the adequate explanation of the inconsistency between the model and experiment in the case of MiniBooNE data is the existence of a new model of neutrino oscillation that could be more consistent with those data.
-This new oscillation model consists of new physics applied to neutrinos in general or specificly in low energy or in small distance or in both.
-The model used in this paper and presented in section~\ref{ss.1.2} is the PT-symetric pseudo-hermitian oscillations.
+In light of the previous sections, it is clear the an inconsistency between the observed number of events and those predicted by the current {standard} oscillation model.
+Diffenrent studies, including the MiniBooNE collaboration's analysis, failed to explain this excess as experiment errors {or to identify the cause of these measurements}.
+The posibility of non-oscillation explanations or extra events contributing to the observed excess has also been ruled out. {Thus, the most adequate explanation is the existence of} a new model of neutrino oscillations that could be more consistent with the data.
+This new oscillation model is related to new physics applied to neutrinos, either generally or specifically in low energy, {short} distances, or both.
+The model used in this paper, presented in section~\ref{ss.1.2}, is based on $PT$-symetric pseudo-hermitian oscillations. {We use the MiniBooNE data from 2018 and 2020.}